atharvadevne123/CAPTCHA-Recognition-with-TensorFlow-Lite/README.md

 # 🔐 CAPTCHA Recognition with TensorFlow Lite

 This project focuses on recognizing text from CAPTCHA images using lightweight TensorFlow Lite models.
-It includes preprocessing steps, grayscale conversion, and classification pipelines optimized for fast, resource-efficient inference—ideal for deployment on mobile or embedded systems.
+It includes preprocessing steps, grayscale conversion, and classification pipelines optimized for fast, resource-efficient inference ideal for deployment on mobile or embedded systems.

 ## 🎯 Objectives